 The Jabra Elite 65t's snug, noise isolating fit is comfortable and secure, but can feel constricting when worn for multiple hours.
 This earned the buds a score of 7 out of 10.

-The Elite 65t offers three different sizes of earpiece.
+The Elite 65t offers three different size earpieces.
 In our testing we found that this range was able to accommodate pretty much all ear sizes.
 There are no ear fins, but the rubber earpieces themselves fit so snugly that they feel incredibly stable, even without ear fins.
 While the fit is nice, the noise blocking, earplug like nature of the rubber earpieces can start to feel less than comfortable after an hour or more.
 Bottom line, the fit is great for workouts and runs, but we probably wouldn't want to watch an entire movie wearing these buds.

 The Elite 65t are our favorite earbuds for working out.
 They picked up the top score of 9 out of 10.

 Theses earbuds stick in your ears like white on rice, and they're so light that even high impact trail runs don't cause them to bounce around.
 They are also rated IPX5 water resistant, meaning you don't have to worry about sweat gunking up the inner workings.
 You can even upgrade to the Jabra Elite Active 65t for an extra $20.
 This ups the water resistance rating a bit and adds a step counting accelerometer.
-We don't think teh extra waterproofing is really needed unless you plan on shooting your earbuds with a squirt gun, and step counting is available on almost every smartphone.
-Therefore, we don't think it's necessary to upgrade unless you want a future proof pair earbuds, in case Jabra adds software support for more advanced accelerometer features in the future.
+We don't think the extra waterproofing is really needed unless you plan on shooting your earbuds with a squirt gun, and step counting is available on almost every smartphone.
+Therefore, we don't think it's necessary to upgrade unless you want a future-proof pair earbuds, in case Jabra adds software support for more advanced accelerometer features in the future.

 These earbuds are tiny and come with a convenient carrying case.
 This pushed them towards the top of the portability leaderboard with a score of 8 out of 10.